kkjh0723/icub-tensorflow/README.md

 # icub-tensorflow
-Visuo-motor learning of simulated iCub robot using a deep learning model implemented in Tensorflow
+Visuo-motor learning of simulated iCub robot using a deep learning model implemented in Tensorflow (tested on simple toy task)

 # Requirements
-* Ubuntu
 * C++
 * Yarp and iCub
   * [iCub software installation from source](http://wiki.icub.org/wiki/Linux:Installation_from_sources)